-(1) Subject to this section, gross receipts of a separate Gross 15 Receipts mineral operation for a year of assessment shall be the sum of the following gross amounts without deduction-
+Gross 15.
+(1) Subject to this section, gross receipts of a separate mineral operation for a year of assessment shall be the sum of the following gross amounts without deduction-

-- (a) gross amounts directly included in calculating income from the mineral operation for the year as stipulated under section 6, including service fees and amounts received from the disposal of minerals and other - (b) gross positive amounts that enter into the calculation of a net amount that is included in calculating income from the mineral operation for the year as stipulated under section 6, including consideration received on the disposal of depreciable, business or other assets: - gross positive amounts that enter into the (c)calculation of a net amount (such as a loss) that is deductible in calculating chargeable income for the year where the amount is referred to in section 7, including amounts of the type referred to in paragraph (b); and - (d) with respect to a surplus in a rehabilitation fund, any amount provided for in section 19.
+- (a) gross amounts directly included in calculating income from the mineral operation for the year as stipulated under section 6 - for the year as stipulated under section 6, including service fees and amounts received from the disposal of minerals and other trading stock; - (b) gross positive amounts that enter into the calculation of a net amount that is included in calculating income from the mineral operation for the year as stipulated under section 6, including consideration received on the disposal of depreciable, business or other assets; - (c) gross positive amounts that enter into the calculation of a net amount (such as a loss) that is deductible in calculating chargeable income for the year where the amount is referred to in section 7, including amounts of the type referred to in paragraph (b); and - (d) with respect to a surplus in a rehabilitation fund, any amount provided for in section 19.

-(2) Gross receipts of a separate mineral operation shall not includetrading stock;
+(2) Gross receipts of a separate mineral operation shall not include-

-- (a) interest and other financial gains, including and treated as interest income under the Income Tax Act, 2000; or - (b) subject to section 18, consideration received for the transfer of a mineral right. - (3)An amount referred to in subsection (1)- - (a) shall be determined in accordance with section 95 of the Income Tax Act, 2000; and
+- (a) interest and other financial gains, including and treated as interest income under the Income Tax Act, 2000; or - (b) subject to section 18, consideration received for the transfer of a mineral right. - (3) An amount referred to in subsection (1)- - (a) shall be determined in accordance with section 95 of the Income Tax Act, 2000; and

-22 No. The Extr ractive Industries Revenue Act 2017 (b) year be included in the gros of assessment irrespecti t it is actually received du ive of whether Deductible Expenditure 16 (1) a separate mi sum of the fol ineral op eratio s section, the deductible n for a year of assessme amounts- (a) oper calcu s amounts in respect of ation that are directly lating chargeable incon- where the amounts are on 7; deducted in the for the year (b) in the e expenditure included d e adjusted cost base of a less asset used in the min depreciable or (c) calcu in ca gross expenditure that lation of a net amount the alculating income from ation for the year; hat is included (d) calcu that i incor gross expenditure that lation of a net amount (is deductible in calculati ne from the mineral opera e that amount is referred such as a loss) ing chargeable tion for the year (e) to th nount of income tax paya e mineral operation for lated under section 4; an or the year as (f) mini respect to the year of com ng operations, any amou ction 17.
+2018 Industries Revenue Act The Extractive No. 22 e of whether be included in the gros of assessment irrespecti t it is actually received du year s section, the deductible n for a year of assessme amounts- Deductible Expenditure deducted in for the year s amounts in respect of ation that are directly lating chargeable incon- where the amounts are on 7; oper epreciable or e expenditure included d e adjusted cost base of a ness asset used in the min in the at is included gross expenditure that lation of a net amount the alculating income from ation for the year; calcu in ca ich as a loss) g chargeable on for the year gross expenditure that lation of a net amount (is deductible in calculati ne from the mineral opera e that amount is referred calcu that i incor the year as nount of income tax paya e mineral operation fo lated under section 4; an to th respect to the year of com ng operations, any amou ction 17. mini